 Students will get hands-on experience in a private Ethereum blockchain, which is separate from the public Ethereum network.

-More detail on blockchain activities at Lehigh can be found online at blockchain.cse.lehigh.edu.
+You can read more about blockchain activities at Lehigh at blockchain.cse.lehigh.edu.

 Professor Korth

 Korth is a professor in both the Computer Science and Engineering Department and the Data and Technology Analytics Department at Lehigh University.
-After decades of research in database systems, his current research focuses in blockchain systems and their applications.
-His blockchain projects address issues in performance, privacy, and regulatory compliance.
+After decades of research in database systems, his current research focuses on blockchain systems and their applications.
+His blockchain projects address issues in performance, privacy and regulatory compliance.